matiasfha/getting-started-fullstack-ethereum-development/README.md

 > All of this variables declared in this step are known as state variables.
 > Remember that the state variables are stored permanently in the blockchain, so a dynamic array of strructs is useful
 > to store structured data of the contract, kind of a database.

+In a similar way to other programming languages, a Solidity array have some methods that allow you to manipulate it like adding or removing data from it.

+### Constructor

+Finally the contract have a constructor, in a similar way as a class in other programming languages.
+When the contract is instantiated the contructor is first call.

+This is an optional function, that can receive arguments.

+In this case the constructor just define the value of the `owner` (private) variable, setting it to be the address of who instantiated the contract.